-Posts about “authors”
+Posts tagged “authors”

 Today is the birthday of T.S.
 Eliot, born in St. Louis, Missouri in 1888.
 At the age of 27, he wrote “The Love Song of J. Alfred Prufrock” (1915), and at 34, wrote “The Waste Land” (1922).
 At the height of his career, when he was writing poetry, plays, and literary criticism, and serving as director of the British publisher Faber & Faber, he was the 20th century’s single most influential writer.
 He was dry and enigmatic, and he spoke very, very slowly.
 Yet, he loved the Marx Brothers and was said to harbor a weakness for squirting buttonholes and exploding cigars.
 Somebody once said to Eliot that most editors are failed writers.
 Eliot said: “Yes.
 So are most writers.”